alpsark/cmpe-SVHN/report/report.md

 **For the features of your choice, investigate if there are any classes with low intra-class and high inter-class similarities.
 Detect the problematic categories that might lead to misclassification errors, if there are any.**

-[comment]: <> (Intra-class similarity: This refers to the similarity between samples within the same class.
-In a classification problem, if two samples belong to the same class ;for example, two images of the digit "3" in the MNIST dataset;, the measure of their similarity defines the intra-class similarity.
-High intra-class similarity means that samples within the same class are more alike, sharing common characteristics or features.)

-[comment]: <>  (Inter-class similarity: This refers to the similarity between samples from different classes.
-In a classification problem, the measure of similarity between samples from distinct classes determines the inter-class similarity.
-Low inter-class similarity is desired, indicating that samples from different classes are dissimilar and have distinct features that allow for accurate classification.)

 I have used Euclidean distance ( $||u - v||_{2}=\sqrt{\sum{(u_i - v_i)^2}}$ ) as metric for similarity.
 Heatmap of the distances are given below:

 * Roberts
 Roberts can distinguish the 2,3,5,6 and 8 very well.
 However 7 and 1 are mixing up with each other.
 9 is mixed up as 8.
 10 is not distinguishable at all.
 ![](heatmap_roberts.png)
 * LBP
 LBP on the other hand can distinguish 7s and 1s from each other.
 In fact it is the most distinguishable pair.